wtetsu/gaze/README.md

 ---

-Kill the previous one before launching a new process.
+Kill the previous process before launching a new process.
 This is useful if you are writing a server.

 ```
 gaze -r server.py